 The odds of a government shutdown depend on a few factors.
-Currently, the odds of a shutdown don’t seem too high, but still possible.
+Currently, the odds of a shutdown seem to be as high as ever but still anything is possible.
 The deadline is rapidly approaching.
-The March 2018 government shutdown deadline is 11:59pm on March 23 2018.
+The February 2019 government shutdown deadline is 11:59pm on February 15 2019.
 Most Federal employees and agencies will start being affected on the following Tuesday, after the weekend and Monday federal holiday.

 A major factor is the presence of the filibuster rule.
 A filibuster basically is a way for any senator to “talk a bill to death” unless 60 senators vote in favor of the bill.
 So, a vote for a continuing resolution or a longer-term funding bill would require 60 ayes.

 Historically this rule, which was borrowed from ancient Romans, was a near certainty to continue as part of the US Senate tradition.

 But President Trump and others have called for an end to the filibuster.
 Averting a government shutdown may be the high-stakes issue that causes the camel’s back to break.

 With the ridiculous Filibuster Rule in the Senate, Republicans need 60 votes to pass legislation, rather than 51.
 Can’t get votes, END NOW!